Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 Peel and chop 1 onion and 2 garlic cloves, next remove the seeds and ribs from 1 red bell pepper, 1 green bell pepper and 1 jalapeno pepper and give them a chop.
 Then chop 2 stalks of celery

-Add 1 cup of pre-made tomato sauce to the veggies and stir to mix.
+Add 1 cup of tomato sauce to the veggies and stir to mix.
 Add in 2 cups of jasmine rice (or long grain white rice).
 Stir the rice around to coat it with the tomatoes and veggies and let it cook 1-2 minutes to toast and release more flavor

 Add the sausage back into the pan along with 4 cups of chicken stock and stir to combine.
 Turn the heat up and bring to a boil then reduce to a simmer and cover.
 Cook for 20-25 minutes or until most of the stock has been absorbed and the rice is mostly cooked.
 Keep an eye on things to make sure you don’t need to add any extra stock